cesiu/dotfiles/README.md

 * Leiningen (Clojure build manager)
 * Node.js

+### Caveats: ###
-If you don't have permission or for some other reason can't install Vim 8, ALE won't work.
+* If you don't have permission or for some other reason can't install Vim 8, ALE won't work.
 Syntastic's an option, but in my experience, if you don't have that permission, you're on someone else's server, which is going to be slow enough that you don't want syntax checking in Vim.

-Note that cycling colorschemes in Vim is known to be buggy.
+* Cycling color schemes in Vim is known to be buggy.
 For this reason, cycling back to the default in the projector_mode plugin is disabled.

 ### About `Monokai.terminal`: ###
 This is a config file for macOS's built-in Terminal.
 It gives you nice colors stolen from the Monokai color scheme.
-If you install Vim Airline with the Powerline patched fonts, you need to install this config, set it as default, _and_ change the font to one of the patched fonts.
+You may or may not need to install the Powerline patched fonts first.
+I don't remember.